A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication

-In the simulation, a workstation with the GPU RTX A6000 acts as the edge transmitter and a laptop with the GPU of RTX1080 Ti acts as the local receiver.
-The bandwidth of transmitter provided for receiver does not exceed 20 MHz, and the SNR is set to a range of $[-6,15] dB$.
-Additionally, the latency requirement of the receiver is within the range of $[5,25] s$.
-The satisfaction score within $[0,1]$ is issued according to the latency for the receiver to fetch appropriate image quality from transmitter.
-If the generation time cost of one image exceeds the default maximum number of $60 s$, the task is failed.
+In the simulation, a workstation with the GPU RTX A6000 acts as the edge transmitter and a laptop with the GPU of GTX1080 acts as the local receiver.
+The bandwidth budget of the link from the transmitter to the receiver is $20 MHz$, and the SNR is set to a range of $[-6,15] dB$.
+The percentage of available computing resources (PACR) is adjusted by controlling the GPU processing time slot.
+Additionally, the required latency of the AIGC service is randomly generated within the range of $[5,25] s$, while the maximum latency is twice the minimum latency.
+The satisfaction score is the average reward in (\ref{eqreward}) for generating multiple images, in the range $[0,1]$.
+If the generation time per image exceeds the default value of $60 s$, the task is failed.

 The model training is composed of two major parts, i.e., SemAIGC model training and ROOT scheme training.
 For the SemAIGC model, the \textit{Stable Diffusion v1-5} model checkpoint is used in the pre-trained model \cite{rombach2022high}.
 The corresponding semantic extraction module of text is deployed with pre-trained OpenAI CLIP \cite{radford2021learning}.
 Meanwhile, the pre-trained VAE encoder and decoder are used as the image semantic extraction module and autoencoder decoder module, respectively \cite{kingma2016improved}.
-In this work, to adjust the UNet weights of the fine-tuning module, a subset within the \textit{laion-aesthetics v2 5+} is used, which contains high-resolution figures, and corresponding caption texts.
-In training, all the images in this subset are filtered to a size of $512\times 512\times 3$.
+Moreover, for evaluating the quality of generated image quality, the \textit{laion-AI/aesthetic-predictor} is used to evaluate the aesthetic score.
+To adjust the UNet weights of the fine-tuning module \cite{hu2021lora}, a subset within the \textit{laion-aesthetics v2 5+} is used, which contains high-resolution images, and corresponding caption texts.
+In training, all the training images are filtered to a size of $512\times 512\times 3$.
 All the pre-processed images are extracted as $1\times4\times64\times 64$ image semantic information by VAE encoder for UNet training.
 Moreover, the UNet is trained with 1 middle block in $8\times 8$ resolution, 12 encoding blocks, and 12 decoding blocks in 4 resolutions, i.e., $64\times 64$, $32\times 32$, $16\times 16$, and $8\times 8$ \cite{rombach2022high}.